 James L. Nelson has served as a director and member of the audit committee of Icahn Enterprises GP since June 2001.
 Mr. Nelson has served as a director and member of the audit committee of several of our operating segments including Viskase Companies, Inc. from April 2003 through April 2010, American Entertainment Properties Corp. from May 2005 until November 2007, and Atlantic Coast Entertainment Holdings, Inc. from May 2005 until November 2007.
-Mr. Nelson has been a director of Tropicana Entertainment Inc. since March 2010 and was a member of the audit committee from March 2010 until December 2013.
+Mr. Nelson served as a director of Tropicana Entertainment Inc. from March 2010 to May 2014 and was a member of the audit committee from March 2010 until December 2013.

 Mr. Nelson was Chairman and Chief Executive Officer of Eaglescliff Corporation, a specialty investment banking, consulting and wealth management company from 1986 until 2009.
 From March 1998 through 2003, Mr. Nelson was Chairman and Chief Executive Officer of Orbit Aviation, Inc., a company engaged in the acquisition and completion of Boeing Business Jets for private and corporate clients.
 From August 1995 until July 1999, Mr. Nelson was Chief Executive Officer and Co-Chairman of Orbitex Management, Inc., a financial services company in the mutual fund sector.
 From August 1995 until March 2001, he was on the Board of Orbitex Financial Services Group.
 From January 2008 through June 2008, Mr. Nelson served as a director and member of the audit committee of Shuffle Master, Inc., a gaming manufacturing company.
 From March 2008 until March 2010, Mr. Nelson was a director and served on the audit committee of Pacific Energy Resources Ltd., an energy producer.
 From April 2008 to November 2012, Mr. Nelson served as a director and as Chairman of the audit committee of the board of directors of Cequel Communications, an owner and operator of a large cable television system.
 From April 2010 through November 2013, Mr. Nelson served as a director and member of the audit committee of Take Two Interactive Software, Inc. a publisher, developer, and distributor of video games and video game peripherals, a company in which Mr. Icahn previously had an interest through the ownership of securities.
+From May 2013 to April 2014, Mr. Nelson was a director and member of the governance and nominating committee of Single Touch Systems, Inc, a mobile media solutions provider.
 Since June 2011, Mr. Nelson has served as a director and member of the compensation, governance and strategic alternatives committees of Volteri Corporation (f/k/a Motricity Inc.) (a company in which Mr. Icahn has an interest) since January 2012, Chairman of its board of directors.
-Since May 2013, Mr. Nelson has served as a director of Single Touch Systems, Inc., a mobile media solutions provider.
-Since November 2013, Mr. Nelson has served as a director of VII Peaks Co-Optivist Income BDC II, Inc., an externally managed, closed-end management investment company.
+Since November 2013, Mr. Nelson has served as a director of VII Peaks Co-Optivist Income BDC II, Inc., an externally managed, closed-end management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940.
+From April 2014 to August 2014, Mr. Nelson has served as a director of Ubiquity Broadcasting Corporation, a vertically integrated, technology-focused media company.
+Since April 2014, Mr. Nelson has served as a director of Herbalife Ltd., a nutrition company.